HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-15-Python-Variable-Types.md

 last_modified_at: 2024-08-15 10:04:56 +0800
 ---

-This post is a record made while learning Chapter 2 “Variables and Simple Data Types” in Eric Matthes’s book, Python Crash Course.[^1]
+This post is a record made while learning Chapter 2 “Variables and Simple Data Types” in Eric Matthes’s book, *Python Crash Course*.[^1]
 {: .notice--primary}

 # String